blackunixteam/Lime-RAT/README.md

 https://github.com/NYAN-x-CAT/Lime-RAT

-##My Updates
+## My Updates
-# - When Client Connected and XMR state is Idle, the XMR Miner will be sent and injected ..
+- When Client Connected and XMR state is Idle, the XMR Miner will be sent and injected ..